These are rapidly evolving standards. Check the timestamps on any advice.

 - Simplicity—If you can use Linux®, you can use Singularity.

 - Security—Singularity blocks privilege escalation inside containers by using an immutable single-file container format that can be cryptographically signed and verified.

 - User groups—Join the knowledgeable communities via GitHub, Google Groups, or in the Slack community channel.

 - Enterprise-grade features—Leverage SingularityPRO’s Container Library, Remote Builder, and expanded ecosystem of resources.[…]

 Released in 2016, Singularity is an open source-based container platform designed for scientific and high-performance computing (HPC) environments.
 Used by more than 25,000 top academic, government, and enterprise users, Singularity is installed on more than 3 million cores and trusted to run over a million jobs each day.

 In addition to enabling greater control over the IT environment, Singularity also supports Bring Your Own Environment (BYOE)—where entire Singularity environments can be transported between computational resources (e.g., users’ PCs) with reproducibility.

-- portainer is a docker gui that runs on docker, and therefor everywhere.
+- portainer is a docker GUI that runs on docker, and therefore everywhere.